mllinares/pymds_dev/README.md

 Package description
 -------------------
+PyMDS
 1) Data files\
-data.csv : datafile of the rock chemestry\
+data.csv : datafile of the rock chemistry (you can use your own)\
-coll.csv : datafile of the colluvium chemestry\
+coll.csv : datafile of the colluvium chemistry (you can use your own)\
-sf.csv : datafile of the magnetic field factors\
+sf.csv : datafile of the magnetic field factors (you can use your own)\
 constants.py : dictionary of all constants\
 parameters.py : python class containing the site parameters (to be modified for each site!)\
 seismic_scenario.py : true seismic scenario, you can use this file to set some paramters of the seismic scenario